olroyko/olroyko.pp.ua/README.md

 # Oleg Royko - Project manager

-Hi, I'm an junior Web developer able to build a Web presence from the ground up –– from concept, navigation and layout to coding and testing.
-An ambitious problem solver with a passion for online businesses, and who would like to join a team of like-minded developers.
+Hi, I'm a middle  Project manager to make you development flow smooth.
+An ambitious problem solver with a passion for online businesses.
+My experience is the mix of Business Analysis, QA and web developers skills.

 I am passionate about what I do and always give 100%.
 When I undertake a project or task, I don't just complete it, I go the extra mile and make it better than requested.